madebits/madebits.github.io/blog/2015/2015-07-17-VirtualBox-Disk-Encryption.md

 The first line in `CRYPT/KeyStore` value is the algorithm used, the rest are encryption data.
 They are not dependent on `uuid` (I tested that by changing the `uuid` of the `.vdi` file and importing it to a new VM).
 It seems same password in different VMs will generate different XTS DEKs (some random salt is used stored in `CRYPT/KeyStore`).
 Just knowing the password and the `.vdi` will not help recover the data.
 You need a copy of `CRYPT/KeyStore` value.

+##Remember To Backup

-You have to careful if you use VirtualBox disk encryption or you may lose data.
+You have to be careful if you use VirtualBox disk encryption or you may lose data.
 I run into a problem with `--compact` and encryption and reported a [bug](https://www.virtualbox.org/ticket/14496).
 First `vboxmanage --compact` cannot compact an encrypted volume.
 It will work without errors, but it will not compact.
 Compact work only with unencrypted disk images.
 The problem is if you ever compact a `.vdi` file, you cannot encrypt it.
 I [compacted](https://superuser.com/questions/529149/how-to-compact-virtualboxs-vdi-file-size) first my `.vdi` file, and then tried to encrypt it I got the following error:

 ```
 Could not prepare disk images for encryption (VERR_VD_BLOCK_FREE): (VERR_VD_BLOCK_FREE).